(Blåtryck, indigo och blåerier)

 Here you can see the development of a pattern, the indigo oxidizing and the blue colour is developing.

 Discharge printing.
-This has a closer effect to the blue printing, but here the fabric is dyed first and then with the colour is removed with chemicals.
+This has a closer effect to the blue printing, but here the fabric is dyed first and then the colour is removed with chemicals.
 This is synthetic dyed fabric straight from the shop and printed with printing blocks I made.

-Goldberger Textile Museum, Budapest
+Goldberger Textile Museum in Budapest

 The Goldberger textile shop was opened in 1779 and an indigo dye house was established on the premises in 1784.
 Unfortunately there’s almost nothing that is left from this time.
 Most of the items are loaned from other dye houses.
 They industrialised as economy went well, but the indigo dye house was used for a long time.